• Skip to primary navigation

 • Withdrawing from friends, family and activities that once brought joy

-• Experiencing extreme mood swings or showing sudden calmness after a period of intense distress
+• Experiencing extreme mood swings, angry outbursts or sudden calmness after a period of intense distress

 • Using substances to cope with emotional pain or lower inhibitions